schwering/limbo/README.md

   of splitting is "deterministic", whereas [1] allows splitting at any stage during the proof.
-* The complete but unsound entailment check (or, equivalently, sound consistency check) from [2] is implemented as well.
-Conditional belief from [2] still needs to be implemented, which should be easy.
-The belief and knowledge modalities should be made explicit then.
+* The complete but unsound entailment check (or, equivalently, sound consistency check) as well as conditional beliefs from [2] are implemented as well.
+* Introspection is implemented using the representation theorem.
 * Actions from [3] are not yet implemented.
 The plan is to keep actions and projection separate from the core reasoner and implement them as a preprocessing step.
-* Consistency guarantees need to be extended.

 ## References